AdamIsrael/juju-lxd-tweaks/README.md

 Currently, it only caches the image for the most recent Long Term Supported (LTS) release: Bionic.
 Previous releases are commented out if you're like to re-enable them.

 To use, you can run it manually or via crontab.

+## TODO

+- Create benchmarks of each possible configuration to measure where we've improved performance, and where we need to look for more tweaks.